donyunardi/multiloadr/README.md

 ```

 ### Install Git
-`Git` version >= 2.24.3 is required as well.
+`Git` is required to use mutliloadr.
 Please refer to the instructions
 provided [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
 to install git in your environment.